-In summary, over the past decades, advancements in artificial intelligence have significantly impacted the field of 3D reconstruction in radiological imaging, leading to a variety of innovative approaches.
+In summary, advances in artificial intelligence have profoundly transformed the field of 3D reconstruction in radiological imaging and have led to a rich variety of methods.
 The developmental roadmap is shown in Fig.\ref{fig:0}.
-Thus, it is essential to summarize existing research and conduct a comprehensive comparison and analysis of methods in this field, providing a reference for future studies.
+Therefore, a systematic review is needed to clarify the relationships among these methods and to provide a structured reference for future research.